kokoko3k/koko-aio-slang/docs-ng.md

         X resolution: (core or screen) (**):
             0: Phosphors width will be relative to the pixel width of the core (game).
             1: Phosphors width will be relative to the pixel width of the screen.
-        Fade on bright:
-            How much the mask is visible over bright pixels.
-        Phosphors width Min, Max:
-            The width of each phosphors can grow or shrink, depending on the luminosity of the underlying pixel luminance.
-            1.0 refers to the full mask width, so stay around 0.2 if you want avoid them to blend.
-            Use Min and Max parameter to limit the minimum and maximum size they can reach.
         Mask type preset:
             You can have the shader generate a preconfigured mask for you:
             1:gm 2:gmx 3:rgb 4:rgbx 5:rbg 6:rbgx